Quantum Mechanics in Terms of Realism

-{\narrower For {\it this} is what disputes between Idealists, Solipsists and Realists look like.
-The one party attack the normal form of expression as if they were attacking a statement, the others defend it, as if they were stating facts recognized by every reasonable human being.$^{(17)}$ }

-If we were to distinguish this type of realism from naive realism we would call it linguistic realism or enlightened realism, in the sense that histor ians speak of enlightened monarchism.
+Realism is not a matter to be proved or disproved, it is a way of speaking, a language.
+Compare the language of realism with English, and the Copenhagen language with German.
+Nobody will deny that everything that can be expressed in German can also be expressed in English, although some things can be expressed in a much shorter and simpler way in the one language than in the other.
+With realism quantum mechanics is formulated in the same language as classical mechanics and every other physical theory, and the power that lies in a realist language is available for quantum mechanics, too.
+To quote Wittgenstein \cite{Wit}: \begin{quote} For \emph{this} is what disputes between Idealists, Solipsists and Realists look like.
+The one party attack the normal form of expression as if they were attacking a statement, the others defend it, as if they were stating facts recognized by every reasonable human being. \end{quote} If we were to distinguish our type of realism from naive realism we would call it epistemological or linguistic realism.